Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    examples section.

    Table 1 highlights some of the key differences and practical considerations of the interfaces.
-In Interface-1, the ingest source can be simple as the [=receiving entity=] can do many of the operations related to the delivery such as encryption or generating the streaming manifests.
-In addition, the distribution of functionalities can make it easier to scale a deployment with many live media sources and receiving entities.
+In Interface-1, the ingest source can be simple since the [=receiving entity=] can do many of the operations related to the delivery such as encryption or generating the streaming manifests.
+In addition, the distribution of functionalities can make it easier to scale a deployment with concurrent (redundant) live media sources and receiving entities.

-   In some cases, an encoder has sufficient capabilities to prepare the final presentation for the client.
-In that case, content can be ingested directly
-   by a more passive receiving entity that provides a pass-through functionality.
-In this case also [=manifest objects=] and other client-specific information needs to be ingested.
 Besides these factors, choosing a workflow for a video streaming platform depends on many other factors.
-Note that Interface-2 could also be used as an output format of a packager.

-   This specification does not provide guidance on which workflow is best to use in a given scenario.
-However, the live ingest specification covers the two interfaces most suitable for workflow ingest.

-   The best choice for a specific platform depends on many of the use case specific requirements, circumstances and the available technologies.

    Table 1: Different ingest use cases.
    <!-- class=def is a built-in style.
 It is optional but looks nice. -->